almostrealism/flowtree/README.md

 installation may look at the peers of another installation and discover that one of those peers has a lower ping time than the peer that is currently connected.
 One of the default available restructuring behaviors will recognize this scenario and connect with the other peer to improve the response time of requests on the distributed file system.
 ### Best Machine for the Job ###
 Through FlowTree's gravity mechanism, jobs are drawn toward (ie, more likely to execute on) machines which are better suited to the job.
 This is accomplished by through flags that include things like "prefers GPU" or "needs > Xm ram:, etc.
 ### Distributed Security ###
 FlowTree's security model is designed to be geniunly distributed.
 A FlowTree installation may connect with another only if firewall rules allow for it and since FlowTree allows for complex peer-to-peer networks the distributed file system is designed to respect the structure of the network meaning that data for a particular resource can only be retrieved if there is a legitimate path from the installation requesting the data to the installation that has the data.
 ### No Single Point of Failure ###
-Most executors for Airflow rely on a single point of failure for the task queue.
+Most execus for Airflow rely on a single point of failure for the task queue.
 Because FlowTree is a distributed system there is no single point of failure.

 ### Ad Hoc Network Layouts ###